-(1) As of December 31, 2021, the Capital Gains Fee of \$1,916 was deferred, and not due to the Advisor, until the close of the year in which such gains are realized.
+(1) As of December 31, 2021, the Capital Gains Fee of \$1,916 was accrued in accordance with GAAP, inclusive of net unrealized appreciation as of the determination date.
+The Capital Gains Fee payable to the Advisor under the Investment Advisory Agreement does not include net unrealized appreciation, and accordingly no amount was payable or due to the Advisor as of December 31, 2021.
 During the year ended December 31, 2022, the Company reversed the previously accrued Capital Gains Fees of \$1,916 due to a reduction in net unrealized appreciation on the investment portfolio.